-It is the middle of week and like all slow but steady time bound activities, mid attracts the word crisis.
-It has been a rather uneventful day with weather changing from sunny to windy to storm and to no internet for a brief period of time.
+It is the middle of another week and like all slow but steady time bound activities, mid attracts the word ‘crisis’.
+It has been a rather uneventful day with weather changing from sunny to windy to storm and finally to no internet for a brief period of time.
 Yes so that was the high (or rather low) point of the day.

 Thursday.
 This day in a six day working professional’s life represents everything that is wrong with the world.
 There are no TGIFs and

 weekend Sunday seems far away.
-You have covered more than half of the week but it feel like two have gotten over.
-And by now most Monday mails have started to get reminders over unfinished reverts.
+You have practically covered more than half of the week but it feels like a fortnight has passed.
+And by now most Monday mails have sent themselves a couple of reminders.

 In a nutshell?
 Thursdays might be the new Mondays.

 Questions have gotten louder in head.
 And doubts have crept deep into the heart.
-Where voice inside may not find answers, I thought perhaps the typewriter outside might.
+While the voice inside may not find answers, I thought perhaps the typewriter outside might.

 Five fears on an uneventful Thursday.

 Will classifieds solve my life one day?

 As a child my favourite pastime used to be to read the Sunday Classifieds in newspapers.
 Looking up new career names and profile types enthralled me to no end.
 It was a world in a world for me.
 A viewpoint of life through searches of other people.
 Today that same section instills fears.